agross/immich-duplicates/README.md

 # immich-duplicates

-Find image duplicates in Immich.
+Find image and video duplicates in Immich.

 1. Install [findimagedupes](https://gitlab.com/opennota/findimagedupes).
    Alternatively, you may use docker as outlined in the next step.